pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

    .. method:: extractTEXT

       Extract the text from a ``TextPage`` object.
 Returns a string of the page's complete text.
 The text is UTF-8 unicode and in the same sequence as the PDF creator specified it.
 If this looks awkward for your document, consider using a program that re-arranges the text according to a more familiar layout, e.g. `PDF2TextJS.py <https://github.com/rk700/PyMuPDF/blob/master/examples/PDF2TextJS.py>`_ in the examples directory.
-Or use another extraction method which also provides text position information like :meth:`TextPage.extractHTML`, :meth:`TextPage.extractXML`, or :meth:`Page.extractTextList`.
+Or use other extraction methods which provide text position information like :meth:`TextPage.extractHTML`, :meth:`TextPage.extractXML`, :meth:`Page.extractTextWords`, or :meth:`Page.extractTextBlocks`.

       :rtype: str